kilkenny

 A Day Trip to Kilkenny

 1. Cathedral Church of St. Canice.
 This church has quite a presence with slanted gravestones outside skewing the perspective including those belonging to the Smithwicks.
 This structure dates back to 13th century and is the second oldest in Ireland after that of St. Patricks.
-They do not allow visitors inside during Sunday morning mass, so we were not able to visualize the inside of the church.
+They do not allow visitors inside during Sunday morning mass, so I was not able to visualize the inside of the church.

 2. The Black Abbey.
-Surprisingly, the Black Abbey was rather deserted when we visited early Sunday.
-We essentially had the place to ourselves.
+Surprisingly, the Black Abbey was rather deserted when I visited early on a Sunday morning.
 There is a gorgeous stain glass window you have to see from the inside.
 This quiet and serene structure dates back to the 13th Century as well.
 The Black Abbey name comes from the “black friars” that were from the Dominican order known for wearing black cloaks over their habits.

 3. St. Mary’s Cathedral.
 They were having mass Sunday morning, but visitors were still allowed inside.
 I noticed most of the cathedrals in Ireland have a similar appearance all being composed of a gray stone exterior.
 In contrast to St. Canice, this church was constructed much later in the 1850s.